yungyuc/ynote/nsd/02numpy/numpy.rst

 Make a Module
 +++++++++++++

+.. contents:: Contents in the sub-section
+  :local:
+  :depth: 1

 A :term:`Python module <python:module>` is pretty much a Python source file.
 A Python script is also a file containing Python code.
 They differ in the way